staropram/cantcoap/README.md

 Will fail if there is no space left in the buffer.

 When you delete the object, the buffer is not freed.
+Hey, it's your buffer mannn!

 ### Reusing an existing object